 It’s Friday lunch time on a cold winter’s day.
 Long queues of doctors, nurses and therapists all dressed in white wait in the neon-lit hospital canteen for their turn at the counter.

 I sit at a table with my colleagues John and Mary, hastily eating my sandwich and quickly downing an iced tea.
 It’s almost time for me to be back on my pediatric ward ready for the next admission from the emergency room.
 ‘Mary looks exhausted’, I’m thinking as I take in her wrinkles and grey hair.
-She takes a bite of her lunch, followed immediately by another, and swallows hard to clear her mouth before answering the insistent ring of her phone.
+She takes a bite of her lunch, followed immediately by another.
+Swallowing hard to clear her mouth before answering the insistent ring of her phone.

 ‘How many years have you been doing this work now?’
 I ask with my own mouth full.